drovp/save-as-path/README.md

 Type: `string` _required_

-Path to the original file which we are going to process.
+Path to the original file to be processed.

 #### `newExtension`